 #8: The “Teddy Bear” Morkie Cut — Fluffy, Round, and Absolutely Irresistible

-You know that moment when you’re scrolling Pinterest and you see a dog so cute it physically hurts?
-That’s this cut.
-The Teddy Bear style on a Morkie is exactly what it sounds like — a full, rounded face with soft, puffy ears and that signature tan-and-steel-blue coat left long enough to look like a stuffed animal came to life.
+If you are on Pinterest and you see a dog so cute it makes you hurt, this dog is it!
+The Teddy Bear style on a Morkie is basically a full round face with fluffy soft puffy ears and a tan and steel blue coat left long enough to look like a real stuffed animal came to life.

-This dog’s steel-blue and golden-tan coat is trimmed to about 2-3 inches all over, keeping the chest hair slightly longer for that fluffy “bib” effect.
-The ears stay natural and erect — no trimming there — which gives that wide-eyed, baby-face look.
-The muzzle fur is rounded, not tapered, so the face reads as one soft circle.
+This dog’s steel-blue and golden-tan coat is trimmed to about 2-3 inches all over, keeping the chest hair a little longer for that fluffy “bib” look.
+The ears are left natural and erect, giving the dog its wide-eyed, baby-face look.
+The muzzle fur is rounded, not tapered, and the whole face is one soft circle.

-Ask your groomer specifically for a rounded scissor finish around the face with no razor thinning — thinning shears flatten that volume and you’ll lose the whole teddy bear effect.
+Ask your groomer specifically for a rounded scissor finish around the face with no razor thinning- the razor thinning shears flatten out that volume and you’ll lose the whole teddy bear effect!

 📸 Photo credit: Instagram @cute_yorkiess